TomyJaya/composable-functional-js-notes/13_use_task_for_asynchronous_actions.md

 In the below code, readFile and writeFile is async.
 We need to use `Task` for them.

+However, their asynchronous behavior is supported by using the traditional JavaScript callback.

-There already exist an existing library, such as [futurize](https://github.com/futurize/futurize) which can convert it automatically.
+Fortunately, there already exists an existing library, such as [futurize](https://github.com/futurize/futurize) which can convert callback-based functions automatically to `Task`-based functions.

-Below is the manual way:
+Nevertheless, below is how we can do it the manual way:

 ```javascript
 // Before